Science Fiction Timeline Site

 The CoDominium rules dozens of worlds but rests on an unstable alliance back on Earth.
 The Soviet Union and the United States retain approximately their twentieth-century structures, but with a much greater level of corruption.
 The CD's military force continues to ruthlessly enforce world peace.

-The CD itself is governed by the Grand Senate located underground on the moon (Luna).
-The Fleet the CD Space Navy and Marines has complete control of nuclear weapons and space weapons, and effective veto power over all human military actions.
+The Fleet – the CoDominium Space Navy and Marines – has complete control of nuclear weapons and space weapons, and effective veto power over all human military actions.
 The Fleet includes:

 - the Navy: an armada of Alderson Drive space cruisers and smaller ships,